This page may contain affiliate links, see our disclaimer here.

 Discover real Cretan virgin olive oil and learn how it is produced, taste a traditional Greek coffee in the olive oil mill, experience Dourakis Winery.
 Visit biological natural vineyards.
 Try the intense taste of raki or tsikoudia.
 This half-day tour is 5 hours with lunch and leaves from Rethymno and region.

-- visit the local food markets and walk for 4 hours through the
+- visit the local food markets and walk through the

 Take a 1 hour flight from Athens to Heraklion with Aegean Airlines or Olympic Air, with many flights available per day.